sunilpaulmathew/File-Picker/README.md

 A simple Android library to pick files from device storage.

-## Requirements
+## Pre-requirements

-File Picker requires the following permissions declared in the manifest file of app: android.permission.WRITE_EXTERNAL_STORAGE: Build.VERSION.SDK_INT < 29 android.permission.MANAGE_EXTERNAL_STORAGE: Build.VERSION.SDK_INT >= 29
+Declared the following permissions in the manifest file of app:
+* android.permission.WRITE_EXTERNAL_STORAGE
+* android.permission.MANAGE_EXTERNAL_STORAGE (if File Picker need to be used in Build.VERSION.SDK_INT >= 29)

 ## Download